-Moreover, with the reduction of Liberia's IEZ from six to three nautical miles (see Executive Order No. 84), industrial and semi-industrial fishing is expected to be revitalized.
+With the reduction of Liberia's IEZ from six to three nautical miles (see Executive Order No. 84), industrial and semi-industrial fishing is expected to be revitalized, thereby increasing fisheries contribution to the national economy.

-6. Disposal of Catch
+5. Disposal of Catch